-Student Officers patrol the campus and check for problems in academic and administration buildings, residence halls, and common areas.
+Student Officers check for problems in academic and administration buildings, residence halls, and common areas.
 Student Officers secure open doors and report maintenance issues such as broken lights, vandalism, and safety hazards.
 Student Officers assist full-time officers with medical calls, assist ambulance crews and assist with paperwork.
-Student Officers are trained in Adult, Child and Infant CPR/AED and First Aid by a Red Cross-Certified instructor at the beginning of every academic year.
+Student Officers are trained in Adult, Child and Infant CPR/AED and First Aid by a Red Cross-Certified instructor each academic year.
 Student Officers provide walking safety escorts throughout the campus.
-Student Officers also help staff the Royal Ride that services a route on and in the immediate vicinity of campus Thursday through Saturday evenings.
+Student Officers also help staff the Royal Ride which circulates, campus, portions of the Historic Hill Section and Center City Friday and Saturday evenings.
 Student Officers are often present at University sporting events, concerts, and other public events.
 Neither the Student Officers nor the Service Officers have the authority to make arrests.

-The University Police Department strives to provide a safe campus environment by developing programs to protect University students, personnel, and property; detecting and reporting fire and safety hazards; regulating and enforcing parking and traffic on campus; conducting regular inspections of campus emergency telephones and security lights; encouraging and supporting the work of the Student Government Safety,

-Justice and Service Committee; providing education and training on security and safety for the University community; facilitating the University Work Place Safety Committee; conducting investigations; coordinating with city, state, and federal law enforcement officials; maintaining a 24-hour, 365 days a year presence, emergency/facilities radio-telecommunications and emergency notification system; coordinating an emergency medical/first-aid response system to local hospitals, and implementing snow and other contingency alert plans when conditions warrant.
+The University Police Department strives to provide a safe campus environment by developing programs to protect University students, personnel, and property; detecting and reporting fire and safety hazards; regulating and enforcing parking and traffic on campus; conducting regular inspections of campus emergency telephones and security lights; encouraging and supporting the work of the Student Government Safety, Justice and Service Committee; providing education and training on security and safety for the University community; facilitating the University Work Place Safety Committee; conducting investigations; coordinating with city, state, and federal law enforcement officials; maintaining a 24-hour, 365 days a year presence, emergency/facilities radio-telecommunications and emergency notification system; coordinating an emergency medical/first-aid response system to local hospitals, and implementing snow and other contingency alert plans when conditions warrant.